mackrusing/csp-create-performance-task-2022/readme.md

 npm install --production
 ```

+## Usage

-3. Use the start script or run the `main.js` file in node
+Use the npm start script or run the `main.js` file in node to execute the script.

 ```
 npm start
 node main.js
 ```

-## Dependencies

--

-### Dev dependencies

-- Prettier

-## Usage

 ## Issues

-If you find any bugs, feel free to open an issue on this projects [issue page](https://github.com/mackrusing/rest-api/issues).
+If you find any bugs, feel free to open an issue on this project's [issue page](https://github.com/mackrusing/csp-create-performance-task/issues).

-## License

-All source code is licesnsed under the [MIT License](./license.md).
-Feel free to use any part of this repo in your own projects!